Doctoral Internship in Health Service Psychology 2025-2026

 Each semester the Groups Coordinator leads senior staff and interns in choosing which groups and workshops to offer.
 These are determined by clinical needs, requests from specific client populations, therapist interests, and clinician expertise.
 Frequently offered groups include undergraduate and graduate Understanding Self and Others (USO – interpersonal process groups), Sexual Assault Survivor Support, and Trans* Student Support.
 Standard workshop offerings include Mindfulness, Getting Unstuck (ACT-based), Mood Management Skills (DBT-inspired), Anxiety Management (CBT-based), and Increasing Motivation.

-Intern pairs or Intern-Senior Clinical Staff pairs co-facilitate USO and other process groups.
-Interns are also involved in groups and workshops by co-facilitating Mindfulness, Getting Unstuck (ACT-based), Mood Management (DBT-inspired), CBT for Anxiety, or other skills-based workshops with practicum trainees.
+Intern pairs or Intern-Senior Clinical Staff pairs co-facilitate USO and support groups.
+Interns are also involved in groups and workshops by co-facilitating Mindfulness, Getting Unstuck, Mood Management, CBT for Anxiety, or other skills-based workshops with practicum trainees.
 They additionally may be able to co-facilitate another group of interest.
 Interns participate in a bi-weekly group therapy seminar and may also receive supervision for their group and workshop work from a senior co-facilitator or a designated CAPS provider.

 Alcohol and Other Drug (AOD) Interventions